Scaling limit for random walk on the range of random walk in four dimensions: Introduction

 in $\mathbf{P}$-probability. \end{cor}

 \begin{rem} In \cite[Theorem 1.2.2]{S}, it was stated that there exist constants $c_1,c_2\in(0,\infty)$ such that, for $\mathbf{P}$-a.e.\ realisation of $\mathcal{G}$,

 for all large $n$.
+(Note that, in \cite{S}, $\tilde{\psi}(n)$ was defined to be equal to $\mathbf{E}(R_\mathcal{G}(0,S_n))/n$, and this is consistent with the current article, since the conclusion of Theorem \ref{main2}(b) holds for this particular choice of $\tilde{\psi}$.)
 However, the proof in \cite{S} incorporated a misapplication of \cite[Proposition 3.2]{KM}, in that it did not include a verification of the resistance lower bound of \cite[Equation (3.3)]{KM}.
-In the appendix, we explain how the estimates of \cite{S} are nonetheless enough for deducing that \eqref{ashk} holds. \end{rem}
+This gap is filled in \cite{S-erratum}, which applies the estimates of \cite{S} to obtain the missing resistance estimate.
+The latter can be considered a $\mathbf{P}$-a.s.\ version of Proposition \ref{p2} below (or a quantitative version of \eqref{rcond}). \end{rem}

 The remainder of the paper is organised as follows.
 In Section \ref{sec2}, we derive the fundamental estimates on the underlying graph $\mathcal{G}$ that are stated as Theorem \ref{main2}.
 In Section \ref{sec3}, we then explain how these can be used to obtain the scaling limit for the random walk $X$ of Theorem \ref{main1}, and also give a proof of Corollary \ref{srwcor}.
-The paper concludes with an appendix in which the almost-sure heat kernel bound of \eqref{ashk} is checked.
 Throughout the paper, we write $a_{n} = O (b_{n} )$ if $|a_{n}| \le C b_{n} $ for some absolute constant $C > 0$.
 Also, we write $a_{n} = o (b_{n} )$ if $a_{n} / b_{n} \to 0$.
 We let $c, C,\dots $ denote arbitrary constants in $(0,\infty)$ that may change from line to line.
 To simplify notation, we sometimes use a continuous variable, $x$ say, where a discrete argument is required, with the understanding that it should be treated as $\lfloor x \rfloor$.